MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-phone-numbers-readme.md

 main();
 ```

-### Get an acquired phone number
+### Get a purchased phone number

-Use the `getPurchasedPhoneNumber` method to get information about an acquired phone number.
+Use the `getPurchasedPhoneNumber` method to get information about a purchased phone number.
 This information includes the phone number's type, capabilities, cost, and purchase date.

 ```typescript
 import { PhoneNumbersClient } from "@azure/communication-phone-numbers";